-Program Manager: Michelle Cauley, Instructor 701-228-5498 michelle.cauley@dakotacollege.edu
+Program Manager: Raquel Dugan-Dibble, Instructor 701-228-5481 r.dugandibble@dakotacollege.edu

 The Agriculture Management and Technology (AMT) Certificate program prepares students for careers in agriculture and agricultural-related support fields.
 The program is fully customizable based on the student's area of interest in agriculture.
 Courses can provide concentrations in several areas which may include (but are not limited to) ag business and finance, crop production, livestock production, or specialty crops.
 Cooperative work experience in an industry setting provides hands-on experience.
 The course requirements are outlined below: